intrinsitech/docker-isso/README.md

     docker run -d -p 8080:8080 --name isso -v /srv/isso/:/opt/isso -v /srv/issodb/:/opt/issodb isso:latest /usr/bin/supervisord

 Now you can access to isso via the **8080** port.
 To test it go to: [http://localhost:8080/demo](http://localhost:8080/demo).

+# How to relaunch the server after some changes?

+Just relaunch the docker file:

+    docker stop isso
+    docker start isso

+It will do the trick.